Movement that Matters

 Allie completed her yoga teacher training at the Balance Yoga Institut in Frankfurt in 2011.
 She has taught Hatha, Ashtanga and Vinyasa Yoga in both Germany and the United States, and understands yoga as a mind/body practice which encourages healing and wellness.

-(Friday noon hour) Yoga Instructor Rebecca Thorpe taught our indoor cycling class during the 2013-Fall MTM session; cycling and yoga are her favorite fitness classes to teach.
+(Friday noon hour) Yoga Instructor Rebecca Thorpe taught our indoor cycling class during the 2013-Fall MTM session and our Stretch & Strength class during 2016-Summer.
 In addition to her MTM classes, she also teaches yoga to Whitman's student body, as Adjunct Instructor of Sport Studies, with a B.A. from Gonzaga University and an M.A. from the University of Nevada.

 Stretch & Strength, aka "Wise Exercise"

-This class is aimed at EVERYONE!
-It features stretch, strength and balance in its repertoire, and will not disappoint!
-The class is 45 minutes, and will be taught in Sherwood Rm #223.
-Come dressed in clothes to move (no jeans) and layers that can be pared down.
-Light hand weights will be available, as will chairs which can be used as props for either standing or sitting.
-If you've been waiting for a class suitable for any fitness level, give this one a shot!
+This non-impact class features stretch, strength and balance in its repertoire, and it will not disappoint!
+The class is 50 minutes and is taught in Sherwood Rm #223.
+Come dressed in clothes and shoes to move (no jeans).
+Light hand weights will be available as well as yoga mats for stretching.
+If you've been waiting for a dynamic class suitable for any fitness level, give this one a shot!
 It may be the perfect fit for you.

-Step was created in the late 80's as way to get a high intensity, yet low impact workout.
 With a portable platform with height adjustable risers, you will do choreographed exercise routines up, onto, down and around the step for great cardio fitness, as well as exceptional training to shape the lower body.
-Your coordination will be tested at times, but instructor Laura Cummings has been teaching this fun class for many years at the Y and she will help you figure it out.
-If you want strong legs, a gravity-defying rear, and a functionally fit core - step this way!
+Your coordination will be tested at times, but instructor Laura Cummings has been teaching this fun class for many years and she will help you figure it out!

 SPINNING BY COMMITTEE:

 One of the classes we've tried that didn't take off for some reason was spinning, or indoor cycling.
 A few of us hard-core spinners were sad that it wasn't being funded any longer, so we created "Spinning By Committee" on Wednesdays over the noon hour.
 It is a participant-led class of sweaty lunatics who just Can't Stop Spinning!
-Unlike previous MTM sessions, we are NOT calling ahead to reserve bikes (there's a limited number of spinning bikes in the BFFC Mezzanine, aka "upstairs").
+Unlike previous MTM sessions, we are NOT calling ahead to reserve bikes (there are about 10 spinning bikes in the BFFC Mezzanine, aka "upstairs").
 Instead, we just go to BFFC and hope for the best.
 Worst case scenario is that there wouldn't be room for everyone to spin, but the overflow people would be at an amazingly equipped gym, in workout gear, and could conceivably find something else to get them sweaty.

 Brought to you by the Fringe Benefits Committee of Whitman College in cooperation with Michele Hanford, Fitness Facilities Director

 Comments?
 Questions?
 Suggestions?
-Please send an email to Debra Wright, email@example.com.
+Please send an email to Deb Wright, WrightDL@whitman.edu.